ckeditor/ckeditor5/packages/ckeditor5-table/docs/features/tables-styling.md

 menu-title: Styling tables
 category: tables
 order: 30
-modified_at: 2023-02-22
+modified_at: 2022-05-19
 ---

 # Table and cell styling tools

+{@snippet features/build-table-source}

 CKEditor 5 comes with some additional tools that will help you modify **the look of tables and table cells**.
 For instance, you can control their border color and style, background color, padding, or text alignment.
-The table {@icon @ckeditor/ckeditor5-table/theme/icons/table-properties.svg Table properties} and cell properties {@icon @ckeditor/ckeditor5-table/theme/icons/table-cell-properties.svg Cell properties} are available from the table toolbar on click, just like basic table features.
+The table and cell properties are available from the table toolbar on click, just like basic table features.

 <info-box>
 	By default, table styling tools are not included in the {@link installation/getting-started/predefined-builds predefined builds} and must be installed separately.
 See the [installation](#installation) section to learn how to enable them in your editor.